75lb/command-line-commands/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](https://github.com/feross/standard)

 # command-line-commands
 Add a git-like command interface to your app.
 This lightweight module is intended to compliment, not extend your existing option-parsing solution.
-Given a list of valid command strings, `.parse()` will either throw (invalid command) or return two pieces of information: the supplied command and any remaining command-line args.

 ## Synopsis